maalg21/visualizeGO/README.md

 between which GO-terms there is a greater similarity within the two lists.
-Of course, the measurement of distances between GO-terms does not depend on a network of terms; therefore, we can only choose semantic similarity terms such as Jaccard, Resnik, etc.
+Of course, the measurement of distances between GO-terms does not depend on a network of terms; therefore, we can only choose semantic similarity terms such as Resnik, Lin, etc.

-In this case it is MANDATORY that the input is two lists of GO-terms.
+In this case it is **MANDATORY** that the input is two lists of GO-terms.
 Using the same study as a basis, we will compare the two lists of GO-terms that were detected for each of the groups of animals.

 ``` r
 # This is the second list of GO-terms